DirectOutput/DirectOutput/Documentation/17_Supported Hardware.md

 <iframe width="560" height="315" src="http://www.youtube.com/embed/F4FI1NQ5nrc" frameborder="0" allowfullscreen></iframe>
 \endhtmlonly

+\section hardware_TeensyStripController Teensy Strip Controller

+The Teensy Strip Controller can control 8 channels with up to 1100 WS2811/WS2812 leds per channel.

+\image html TeensyOctoWS2811.jpg

+The controller hardware uses a <a target="_blank" href="http://pjrc.com/store/teensy32_pins.html">Teensy 3.1/3.2</a> and the <a target="_blank" href="http://pjrc.com/store/octo28_adaptor.html">OctoWS2811 adaptor</a> for the Teensy.

+Compiled firmware and the source code of the firmware is available on <a target="_blank" href="https://github.com/DirectOutput/TeensyStripController">Github</a>.
+Be sure to read the wiki pages (also on Github) for details on setup and use.

+Here is a video of the controller in action:

+\htmlonly
+<iframe width="560" height="315" src="https://youtu.be/WLQidOzOg5M" frameborder="0" allowfullscreen></iframe>
+\endhtmlonly

 \section hardware_WS2811 WS2811 addressable LedStrip controller

+\not Work on this board has been stopped.
+DOF will continue to support the board anyway.
+If you are after a controller for WS2811/WS2812 based ledstrips check out the Teensybased controller mentioned above.

 This is a small controller board by Swisslizard, which is able to control addressable ledstrips which are base on the WS2811 or the WS2812 led chip.